snasta/victor-hugo-a11ynews/site/content/_index.md

 disable_comments = true
 +++

-A11yNews is the website for Accessibility in the News and the associated twitter account [@A11yNews](https://www.twitter.com/a11ynews).
+A11yNews is the website for the twitter account [@A11yNews](https://www.twitter.com/a11ynews).

 Please note that this site is in beta.
 We are using it to learn about static site tools and making static sites accessible.